32bitx64bit/OpenInfer-Studio/README.md

 - **C++ bootstrap** launches the backend and loads QML — no app logic.
-- **Go backend** owns Hugging Face browsing, downloads, runtimes, process supervision, chat, and the OpenAI-compatible proxy.
+- **Go backend** owns Hugging Face browsing, downloads, runtimes, process supervision, chat, quantization, convert, and the OpenAI-compatible proxy.
 - **QML** is the UI; it talks to the backend over an authenticated local API.

 Control API reference: [`docs/api.md`](docs/api.md).